Breakdown of quantization in nonlinear Thouless pumping: Nonlinear adiabatic pumping of Bloch states

 where $\sigma$'s are the Pauli matrices in the standard representation, $h_x(k,t) = - [J + \delta \sin{\omega t}] - [J - \delta \sin{\omega t}] \cos{k}$, $h_y(k,t) = - [J - \delta \sin{\omega t}] \sin{k}$, and $h_z(t) = - \Delta \cos{\omega t}$.
 By defining $\Sigma = \left|\Phi_{o}\right|^2 - \left|\Phi_{e}\right|^2$ as the population difference between the two pseudo-spinor components, we can rewrite the Hamiltonian in a more compact form

 where $h(t,\Sigma) = h_z(t) + \frac{g}{2}\Sigma$ and $I_2$ is a $2\times 2$ identity matrix that will be ignored in later calculations as it merely contributes a shift of the energy.

 In the corresponding linear model, the system is gapped at all times for all quasimomenta, allowing for adiabatic pumping of particles.
-As shown in Fig.~\ref{fig:BlochBands}-a), a similar gapped band structure is observed at weak nonlinearity.
-However, at intermediate nonlinearity, i.e., $g\gtrapprox g_c = 2$, the two full bands start to sport loop structures made of a pair of incomplete energy bands that do not span the whole two-dimensional Brillouin Zone, see e.g. the orange- and green-colored bands in Fig.~\ref{fig:BlochBands}-b).
-Consistent with our previous observations, we will now analytically show that the development of loop structures plays a significant role in modifying the pumping result.
+As shown in figure~\ref{fig:BlochBands}-a), a similar gapped band structure is observed at weak nonlinearity.
+However, at intermediate nonlinearity, i.e., $g > g_c = 2$, the nonlinear energy spectrum starts to sport self-crossing bands, which this time form fully looped structures made of a pair of incomplete energy bands that do not span the whole two-dimensional Brillouin Zone, see e.g. the orange- and green-colored bands in figure~\ref{fig:BlochBands}-b).
+We will now analytically show that the development of loop structures plays a significant role in modifying the pumping of such a Bloch state, this time without breaking the adiabaticity of the process.

-In addition, it is known that in the linear case, the average displacement of a particle during one adiabatic cycle in time is equal to the Chern number of the occupied band.
-However, nonlinearity is known to nontrivially modify the adiabatic evolution of a system~\cite{NLDC,NLZP}.
-In order to carefully account for the effects on nonlinear dynamics on adiabatic pumping, we consider a general two level Gross-Pitaevskii Hamiltonian such as the one in Eq.~\ref{eqn:CompactGPHamiltonian}, where $h_x,h_y$ can be any function of $k,t$ and $h$ any function of $k,t,\Sigma$.